-A tumor pressing on or encroaching on other parts of the brain and keeping them from functioning normally.
+- A tumor pressing on or encroaching on other parts of your brain and keeping them from working like they should.

-Swelling in the brain caused by the tumor or surrounding inflammation.
+- Swelling in your brain caused by the tumor or surrounding inflammation.

 When to Seek Medical Care

-Although headaches are thought to be a common symptom of brain cancer, they may not occur until late in the progression of the disease.
-If any significant change in your headache pattern occurs, your health care provider may suggest that you go the hospital.
+Headaches are thought to be a common symptom of brain cancer, but you may not get them until you’ve had the disease for a while.
+If you notice any significant change in your headache pattern, your doctor may suggest that you go to the hospital.

 If you have a brain tumor, any new symptoms or relatively sudden or rapid worsening of symptoms warrants a trip to the nearest hospital emergency department.
 Be on the lookout for the following new symptoms:

 - Changes in mental status, such as excessive sleepiness, memory problems, or inability to concentrate

 - Trouble with speech or in expressing yourself